Psyop/Cryptomatte/README.md

 ## Fusion Installation

 1. Download the entire Cryptomatte GitHub repository using the green "Clone or download" button.
 Select "Download Zip" and then extract the contents.
-2. Copy the `fusion/cryptomatte_utilities.lua` module into the standard Fusion Lua "package.path" location.
+2. Copy the `fusion/cryptomatte_utilities.lua` module into the Fusion user preferences based `LuaModules:/` PathMap directory, or the standard Fusion Lua "package.path" location.
 The Lua modules can also be added to a folder that is listed in your `LUA_PATH` based environment variable.
     * Windows : `C:\Program Files\Blackmagic Design\Fusion 9\lua\`
     * Linux : `/usr/local/share/lua/5.1/`
     * Mac : `/usr/local/share/lua/5.1/`